 Should I disable other privacy extensions when using CyberGhost Edge extension?

 Not necessarily, but it’s wise to avoid conflicts.
 For a clean privacy setup, keep essential privacy extensions and test the Edge extension to ensure they work harmoniously.
-Purevpn keeps disconnecting: the ultimate step-by-step fix guide for Windows, macOS, Android, iOS, routers, and networks

 Final notes

 Using the Cyberghost VPN extension edge is a smart way to protect your Edge browsing while keeping things lightweight and fast.
 Remember, it’s designed for browser traffic. for full device protection, pair it with the CyberGhost desktop app.
 By following the setup steps, optimization tips, and best practices outlined above, you’ll be able to enjoy safer browsing, better privacy, and smoother streaming right inside Microsoft Edge.
+Microsoft edge built in vpn explained: Edge Secure Network, how it works, setup, limits, and how it compares to a real VPN

 If you want to explore more VPN options or deals beyond the Edge extension, the NordVPN banner linked in the introduction is a convenient way to check current offers.
 And for deeper research, refer back to the resource list in the introduction to cross-check features, pricing, and privacy policies.